krystal/moonrope-swift/README.md

   }

-  // This delegate method will be called when Moonrope returns an error func moonrope(request:MoonropeRequest, didErrorWithCode errorCode: String?, andData errorData : [String:Any]) {
+  // This delegate method will be called when Moonrope returns an error func moonrope(request:MoonropeRequest, didError errorCode: String?, andData errorData : [String:Any?]) {
     // Show an error or something.
 You can add your own logic for this.
   }